 Do you ever cook something purposefully, just knowing you will be just as excited about it the next day?
 Pasta dishes often can do double duty, and this delicious Bruschetta chicken pasta fits in perfectly.
 My kid and my husband both cleaned their plates at dinner time and leftovers make a great lunch.

 This dish is light, tasty and easy to make, and pretty easy to adjust.
 Don’t be hesitant to add a few more tomatoes or a little more basil to this recipe.
+This dish has been so popular, I’ve also created an equally delicious Baked Bruschetta Chicken that can be served as a main dish over pasta but can also be served with other sides too.

 Ingredients For Bruschetta Chicken Pasta